-I am used to carefully forged plans falling apart in an instant, but this felt too simple to get messed up.
+I am used to carefully forged plans falling apart in an instant, yet this one felt too simple to get messed up.

 But messed up it got.